datho7561/Mailspring-Theme-Starter/README.md

-# Mailspring Monokai
+# My Mailspring Theme

-This is the start of a theme for Mailspring that I intend to make similar to the Monokai theme for Textmate/Sublime/VSCode
+This is the current Mailspring Theme that I am using and tweaking.

 #### Progress

-Nothing as of yet
+Its blue.